 But what other adventures set in a galaxy far, far away can we expect?
-Join me now as I make like a Jedi and peer into the future of Star Wars spin-offs!
+Here are my top five picks for the next Star Wars Story spin-offs!

 5. Knights of the Old Republic

-These are just a few possible storylines; there are plenty more, and the best thing is that by setting Knights of the Old Republic well before any of the other films, the filmmakers have almost total freedom to take the narrative in whatever direction they want, keeping the audience constantly guessing!
+These are just a few possible storylines; there are plenty more.
+And the best thing is that by setting Knights of the Old Republic well before any of the other films, the filmmakers would have almost total freedom to take the narrative in whatever direction they want, keeping the audience constantly guessing!

 4. Imperial Commandos: A Star Wars Story

-Whether the filmmakers choose to throw the spotlight onto a squad of clones or (more sensibly) a diverse group of disillusioned grunts, this tale is likely to centre around human beings who exist as living machines of war and their struggle with notions of honour and loyalty as they come to realise they’re fighting on the wrong side.
+Whether the filmmakers throw the spotlight onto a squad of clones or (more sensibly) a diverse group of disillusioned grunts, this spin-off would centre around human beings who exist as living machines of war.
+We’d get to see their struggle with notions of honour and loyalty as they come to realise they’re fighting on the wrong side.

 Imperial Commandos could also pit these troopers against even worse enemies, like the underworld element shown the original trilogy, so that we actually want to see them win.
 They might even go rogue and face off against another squad of ruthless troopers, which would make cheering for them all the more easy.

-Either way, it’d be a novel twist on the Star Wars formula to make the Empire the “good guys”, although the filmmakers would want to be careful – make us care about these troopers too much, and watching their brothers-in-arms get blown away in the core films might become a bit tough!
+Either way, it’d be a novel twist on the Star Wars formula to make the Empire the “good guys”, although the filmmakers would have to be careful.
+Make us care about these troopers too much, and watching their brothers-in-arms get blown away in the core Star Wars films might become a bit tough!

 Another longshot, this one.
-But Ewan McGregor has said in interviews that he’d be happy to reprise the role of Jedi Master Obi-Wan Kenobi and the majority of fans reacted positively to his performance in the Star Wars prequels, so an Obi-Wan solo outing might yet happen.
+But Ewan McGregor has said in interviews that he’d happily reprise the role of Jedi Master Obi-Wan Kenobi, and the majority of fans reacted positively to his performance in the Star Wars prequels, so an Obi-Wan solo outing might yet happen.

-Certainly, there’s wiggle room in the existing film canon for Kenobi to squeeze in another escapade, as there’s about 20 or so years between the end of Revenge of the Sith and A New Hope that are completely unaccounted for.
+Certainly, there’s wiggle room in the existing film canon for Kenobi to squeeze in another escapade.
+There’s about 20 or so years between the end of Revenge of the Sith and A New Hope that are completely unaccounted for.

-I’m not saying that this story should be told, especially as I personally prefer the idea that nothing happened while Obi-Wan kept watch over young Luke Skywalker, but there are plenty of people who think otherwise, and whatever my misgivings, I’ve got to admit that Obi-Wan could be a fun film.
+Now, I’m not saying that this story should be told, especially as I personally prefer the idea that nothing happened while Obi-Wan kept watch over young Luke Skywalker.
+But there are plenty of people who think otherwise, and whatever my misgivings, I’ve got to admit that Obi-Wan could be a fun film.

 The filmmakers have a diverse range of prospective plots at their fingertips, too.
-Maybe Luke and his guardians, Owen and Beru Lars, run afoul of the slimy slug gangsters the Hutts, and Kenobi has to intervene?
-What if Obi-Wan receives a distress signal from one of the few surviving Jedi, and has to make the difficult choice to abandon his post in order to keep the last spark of the Jedi Order alive?
+Maybe Luke and his guardians, Owen and Beru Lars, run afoul of slimy slug gangsters the Hutts, and Kenobi has to intervene.
+Maybe Obi-Wan receives a distress signal from one of the few surviving Jedi, and has to make the difficult choice to abandon his post to keep the last spark of the Jedi Order alive?
 Even a naysayer like me would watch either of these movies!

-Beyond any practical considerations, it kinda makes sense to produce a Yoda film from a creative standpoint too.
+Beyond any practical considerations, it kinda makes sense to produce a Yoda film from a creative standpoint, too.
 After all, not only is the little green guy an incredibly enigmatic figure, he’s also centuries old, which results in truckloads of untapped story for the filmmakers to mine.
 While I think it’d be a smart move to maintain at least some of the mystery surrounding Yoda, there’s undoubtedly scope to develop his character more and tell a cracking yarn.
 And who knows what hidden secrets we might find out about the old Jedi Master?

-Story-wise, the Yoda film could show us Yoda’s time as a Padawan learner, or (and this is my pick), it could be set during his time as a young, 400 year-old Jedi Knight, and the moment he had to make his first tough choice and learned what it truly means to be wise.
+Story-wise, the Yoda film could show us Yoda’s time as a Padawan learner.
+Or (and this is my pick), it could be set during his time as a young, 400 year-old Jedi Knight, out on the adventure where he had to make his first tough choice and learn what it truly means to be wise.

 1. Boba Fett

-Despite doing very little in the Star Wars films and ultimately dying in less than flattering circumstances, Boba Fett holds a very special place in the hearts of an insanely large proportion of the series’ fandom, and a Boba Fett film has all but been confirmed.
+Despite doing very little in the Star Wars films and exiting them in less than flattering circumstances, Boba Fett holds a very special place in the hearts of an insanely large proportion of the series’ fandom.
+Thanks to this rabid following, a Boba Fett film has all but been confirmed.

 Alternatively, Disney-Lucasfilm have the option of investigating the time after Jango’s death, when a young Boba had to strike out on his own.
 At this point, he’s still emotionally vulnerable and not yet quite the remorseless killer he will one day become.
-In this version of the spin-off, we might even see the moment he lost all hope of redemption, which would be make for a suitably tragic narrative befitting cinema’s most beloved henchman.
+In this version of the spin-off, we might even see the moment he lost all hope of redemption, which would make for a suitably tragic narrative befitting cinema’s most beloved henchman.